Linear response due to singularities: Proof of Theorem

 We now show that there are no other eigenvalues on the unit circle and that the eigenvalue $1$ is simple.
 In the case of $T_0$ this is true since in (A5) we assume $T_0$ to be topologically mixing \cite{V}.
 Thus, $L_{T_0}$ has a spectral gap on $W^{1,1}$.
-Since for any $\eps\in[0,\delta)$, we proved in Lemma \ref{lem:LYW11} a uniform (in $\eps$) Lasota Yorke inequality for $L_{T_\eps}$, by Lemma \ref{near}, the Keller-Liverani \cite{KL} spectral perturbation result implies that for sufficiently small {$0<\eps \leq \delta_2$, } the spectral projections corresponding to isolated eigenvalues of $L_{T_\eps}$ are in one to one correspondence with those of $L_{T_0}$.
+Since for any $\eps\in[0,\delta)$, we proved in Lemma \ref{lem:LYW11} a uniform (in $\eps$) Lasota Yorke inequality for $L_{T_\eps}$, by (A9) \eqref{near}, the Keller-Liverani \cite{KL} spectral perturbation result implies that for sufficiently small {$0<\eps \leq \delta_2$, } the spectral projections corresponding to isolated eigenvalues of $L_{T_\eps}$ are in one to one correspondence with those of $L_{T_0}$.
 Thus, $1$ is also a simple eigenvalue for $L_{T_\eps}$, for {$0<\eps \leq \delta_2$}, and $L_{T_\eps}$ as an operator on $W^{1,1}$ has no other eigenvalues on the unit circle.
-This in particular implies that $T_\eps$ admits a unique invariant density $h_\eps\in W^{1,1}$.
+This in particular implies that $T_\eps$ admits a unique invariant probability density $h_\eps\in W^{1,1}$.

 By Lemma \ref{lem:LYW11}, $L_{T_\eps}$ is bounded when acting on $W^{1,1}$.
 Moreover, $W^{2,1}$ is compactly embedded in $W^{1,1}$ { and thus} Lemma \ref{BGK} also implies the essential spectral radius of $L_{T_\eps}$ when acting on ${W^{2,1}}$ is smaller than $\lambda$.
 By the same reasoning as before we get that the spectral radius is $1$.
-Since we have already proved that $h_\eps$ is the unique invariant density in $W^{1,1}$, it follows that $h_\eps$ is the unique invariant probability density in ${W^{2,1}}$.
+Since we have already proved that $h_\eps$ is the unique invariant density in $W^{1,1}$, it follows that $h_\eps$ is the unique invariant probability density in ${W^{2,1}}$ and by the uniform Lasota Yorke inequality proved in Lemma \ref{l:LYW21} we have a uniform bound on its $W^{2,1}$ norm.

 To prove \eqref{resnorm} we apply Lemma \ref{KL1} to $L_{T_\eps}$ when acting on $W^{1,1}_0$.
 Considering $\| \ \|_{L^2}$ as the weak norm.
 First notice that $1$ is not in the spectrum of $L_{T_0}:W^{1,1}_0\to W^{1,1}_0$ and by Lemma \ref{BGK} the essential spectral radius of $L_{T_\eps}$ is bounded by $\lambda$.
 By Lemma \ref{lem:LYW11} the operators $L_{T_\eps}$ indeed satisfy a uniform Lasota-Yorke Inequality. iterating this inequality and using \eqref{eq:L2b} we get verifying assumption \eqref{ULY}.
-The assumption \eqref{eq:KLmixed} is verified in Lemma \ref{near}, in particular,
+The assumption \eqref{eq:KLmixed} is verified in (A9) \eqref{near}, in particular,